Property for sale

 Straight ahead, you will notice a triangular structure made completely out of smaller trees.
 Some call it a teepee for it's obvious resemblance to it.
 Others call it a Buddhist Stupa or a meditation chamber.
 It was simply built as a fun & whimsical conversation piece that all ages can use for whatever purpose.

 On your left, you will see a structure we call "The Gathering-place".
-It measures about 450 sq ft, with 33 windows and 2 gigantic clear panels on the roof.
+It measures about 450 sq ft, with 33 windows.
 This combination floods the interior with light from every direction, even though it is surrounded by trees.

 We used heavy solid lumber here and a steel roof for longevity.

 What one can use this space for is limited only by one's imagination.